 To create a Master mask, click on the mask icon next to the Save Preset icon in the Overall Settings panel.
-This mask works on the entire effects stack, letting you selectively add (or remove) an entire effect on a photo.
+This mask works on the entire effects stack, letting you selectively add or remove an entire effect.

 Filter Types